liferay/liferay-docs/discover/portal/articles-dxp/140-workflow/01-workflow-designer/04-workflow-designer-tasks.markdown

 As usual, assign the workflow to the appropriate workflow enabled asset.

-Now when the workflow proceeds to the task with the resource action assignment, users with `UPDATE` permission on the resource (for example, Message Boards Messages) is notified of the task and can assign it to themselves (if the notification is set to Task Assignees).
-Specifically, users see the tasks in their *My Workflow Tasks* application under the tab *Assigned to My Roles*.
+Now when the workflow proceeds to the task with the resource action assignment, Users with `UPDATE` permission on the resource (for example, Message Boards Messages) is notified of the task and can assign it to themselves (if the notification is set to Task Assignees).
+Specifically, Users see the tasks in their *My Workflow Tasks* application under the tab *Assigned to My Roles*.

 Use all upper case letters for resource action names.
 Here are some common